sommcoder/jsx-to-suitescript-transpiler/README.md

-# maybe we can call this project 'JSSX' : JavaScript SuiteScript XML
+# maybe we can call this project 'JSSX' : 'JavaScript to SuiteScript Extension'